The COVID-19 situation in Croatia and what this means for you:

 We ask that you be patient as cancelling right now could still incur high penalties as the vendors are not allowing refunds, only travel credit.

 Please remember that the small Croatian cruise ships only hold a maximum of 40 passengers per ship, and are nothing like the large international cruise liners.
 Croatian cruises are domestic cruises (within Croatia) only and these ships do not leave Croatian waters at all.
+Extra safety and cleaning measures will be undertaken on the cruise ships, such as served breakfasts instead of buffets, hand-washing stations, increased cleaning of public areas and so on.
+We can send you details for your particular ship with your final travel documents.

 Here is the Australian Government’s current advice for travel to Croatia.